13 Cairo Egypt Scams Every Tourist Should Know (I Fell for Few)

 To avoid getting scammed: Book official tours.
 If you have decided to take one on the spot from a camel vendor on the premises, be clear on the time, distance and price before getting on to the camel.
 Be confident and also make sure you have the exact change of the price you have agreed on.
 Pay after the ride is complete, not ahead.

 Some local dress up or pretend to be police or government official and ask for your items like the phone or passport.
 Once you do, they start demanding money to return your belongings.
 Some vendors are in line with some local officials to take advantage of the tourist.
+Some common fake officials or guides go for are tickets proofs, passport check, luring for more private access of sites.

 To avoid getting scammed: Always ask for identification.
 Do not hand over any of your belongings- personal or not to them.
 Call the officials/embassy in front of them to confirm.
 Again, be confident.
+When someone asks for validating your entry ticket, it is a scam – period.
+No one verifies or checks proof once you pay for it enter the premises.
+Similarly do not fall for instant guides at tourist locations like the Pyramids, monuments or the Museums.

 Taxis